qijianpeng/awesome-edge-computing/README.md

   JGN-X, Germany’s G-Lab, and PlanetLab Europe.
 It is a modern distributed edge cloud, incorporating advances in Cloud technologies over the past few years.

+- [Komondor](https://github.com/wn-upf/Komondor): Komondor is a wireless network simulator that includes novel mechanisms for next-generation WLANs, such as dynamic channel bonding or enhanced spatial reuse.
+One of the main purposes of Komondor is to simulate the behavior of IEEE 802.11ax-2019 networks, an amendment designed to boost spectral efficiency in dense deployments.

 - [Mosquitto](http://mosquitto.org/): Eclipse Mosquitto is an open source (EPL/EDL licensed) message broker that implements the MQTT protocol versions 5.0, 3.1.1 and 3.1.
 Mosquitto is lightweight and is suitable for use on all